Systems Biology Lab

 We have been applying the systems biology approaches to study bacteria, but there are also collaborators who expect us to apply those approaches to other types of organisms including yeast, fungi, and human cells.

-We have one opening for a Post-Doc position with experimental backgrounds, and are actively recruiting graduate students with biology-related backgrounds including biology, bioengineering, microbiology, or bioinformatics for 2019 Fall semester.
+We are actively recruiting graduate students with biology-related backgrounds including biology, bioengineering, microbiology, or bioinformatics for 2020 Spring semester.

 Applicants who are interested are encouraged to contact Dr. Donghyuk Kim (firstname.lastname@example.org).